jplexer/Bird-UI-Theme-Admins-glitch/README.md

 To add the [Bird UI theme](https://github.com/ronilaukkarinen/mastodon-bird-ui) to your Glitch-soc instance follow these steps!
 (Please note that this only support the "vanilla" flavour as of now)

+1. Clone the git repository using `git clone --recurse-submodules https://github.com/jplexer/Bird-UI-Theme-Admins-glitch.git`

-1. Add the files from the repos "mastodon" folder into the folder of your Glitch-soc Install:
+2. Add the files from the repos "mastodon" folder into the folder of your Glitch-soc Install:

 ```
 app/